 Design-to-Silicon Yield Solutions -- Design-to-silicon yield solutions revenue is derived from solution implementations, software licenses and software support and maintenance.
 Revenue under contracts for solution implementation services is recognized as the services are performed using the cost-to-cost percentage of completion method of contract accounting.
 License fees bundled with solution implementation services are recognized as a component of the overall solution implementation contract as the services are essential to the functionality of the software.
+Such licenses generally terminate at the completion of the implementation contract or may represent multi-year time based licenses.
 Losses on solution implementation contracts are recognized when determined.
 Revisions in profit estimates are reflected in the period in which the conditions that require the revision become known and are estimable.
-License fees under contracts which are not bundled with solution implementation services are recognized when an agreement has been signed, the software has been delivered, the license fee is fixed or determinable and collection of the fee is probable and vendor-specific objective evidence of fair value exists to allocate a portion of the total fee to any undelivered elements of the arrangement, or over the license term.
-Support and maintenance revenue is recognized ratably over the term of the support and maintenance contract.
-If support and maintenance is included in an arrangement that includes a license agreement, amounts related to support and maintenance are allocated based on vendor specific objective evidence, generally negotiated renewal rates.
+License fees bundled with support and maintenance under subscription arrangements are recognized over the subscription term as vendor-specific objective evidence of fair value does not exist to allocate the fee between the license and the service elements.
+License fees under contracts which are not subscriptions or bundled with solution implementation services are recognized when an agreement has been signed, the software has been delivered, the license fee is fixed or determinable and collection of the fee is probable and vendor-specific objective evidence of fair value exists to allocate a portion of the total fee to any undelivered elements of the arrangement, or over the license term.
+Support and maintenance revenue is recognized ratably over the term of the support and maintenance contract generally one year.
+If support and maintenance is included in an arrangement that includes a perpetual or multi-year time based license agreement, amounts related to support and maintenance are allocated based on vendor specific objective evidence, generally negotiated renewal rates.